jlchereau/support.kidoju.com/en/pages/roadmap.md

 ## 2018

 The following year, we plan to introduce paid subscriptions for premium services including private content, class management, work assignments and score analytics.
 Possibly, we are also considering paid premium content.
+We might also consider more integrations (LMS, SCORM, TinCan/xAPI).